 Theatre trips, workshops and the opportunities to talk and work alongside theatre professionals are crucial elements in the teaching and learning of theatre, which as a living art form is constantly changing.
 The trends and fashions of current practitioners form the basis of much of our Sixth Form work, which then influences the younger students keeping the work fresh and innovative across the age range.

 In addition a large number of students participate in our main school productions each year.
-The opportunity to take centre stage and perform as a principal or a member of a committed chorus in a musical on The Auden stage, or to be involved in a play in our more intimate performance space, Scruffs Shacks Studio, is something that is seen by many as an essential part of the Gresham’s experience, and clearly influential in the lives of many recent students who have gone on to win prestigious places at LAMDA/RADA/Central School of Speech and Drama and ARTS ED.
+The opportunity to take centre stage and perform as a principal or a member of a committed chorus in a musical on The Auden stage is something that is seen by many as an essential part of the Gresham’s experience.
+Our recent performances have included The 39 Steps, The History Boys and The Lion, the Witch and the Wardrobe.
+Our Michaelmas musicals have included We Will Rock You, Sweet Charity and Grease.
+These experiences are clearly influential in the lives of many recent students who have gone on to win prestigious places at LAMDA/RADA/Central School of Speech and Drama and ARTS ED.

 Our students take responsibility for every aspect of production from the hospitality of our Front of House Stewards to the unsung heroes of productions, the technicians who, under the supervision of our professional technical team, gain the confidence and skills to operate the lighting and sound desk or crew the shows from the wings.